CharliVanNood/raining-in-vscode/README.md

 From the command palette, run `Enable Downpour` and select `restart` to start the rain.
 To disable, run `Disable Downpour`.

+## EXTRA STEPS FOR LINUX

+To get this running on linux it needs to have the permissions to edit your vscode files, without these permissions it's not possible to change the actual DOM elements for vscode.

+If your code installation is in lib/code, use this:
+`sudo chown -R $USER:$USER /usr/lib/code`

 ### To remove corruption warning and `[unsupported]` from title-bar

 Because of modifying the actual html of VS Code, it will interpret this as the core being 'corrupted' and you may see an error message on restarting your editor.
 You can remove it entirely with the [Fix VSCode Checksums](https://marketplace.visualstudio.com/items?itemName=lehni.vscode-fix-checksums) extension.